DanRoscigno/flink-postgres-starrocks/README.md

 We can find a job  named `Sync MySQL Database to StarRocks` is running through Flink Web UI.

-Connect to jdbc through database connection tools such as Dbeaver using `mysql://127.0.0.1:9030`.
+Connect to StarRocks with a SQL client such as Dbeaver using `mysql://127.0.0.1:9030`.
 You can view the data written to three tables in StarRocks.

 ### Synchronize Schema and Data changes